 To deepen our insight of the correlation among dysregulated genes in the UC transcriptome profile and uncover key regulator into the molecular mechanisms underlying UC pathogenesis, we conducted an integrated analysis of UC by combining data from disease databases and scRNA-seq DEGs.
 We identified 13 commonly upregulated genes, including CFB, SPINK4, FOXP1, TIMP1, CSF3R, STAT3, DUOXA2 and MMP1, and 7 downregulated genes (LHPPP, CK1, CLDN8, ABCG2, FMO5, CKB, GUCA2A) across these datasets (Figure 4A).
 Notably, apart from pathways associated with inflammation, we observed the upregulation of pivotal transcription factors such as STAT3 and FOXP1.
 Correlation analysis of common regulatory factors revealed a negative association between LHPP and the expression of STAT3 and FOXP1.
 LHPP, known for its role in cell proliferation and tumor suppression, displayed a significant negative correlation with STAT3 and a less significant correlation with FOXP1 (Figure 4B and C).

 To further substantiate our findings, we recruited a cohort of 15 UC patients and 12 healthy controls, from whom we obtained intestinal tissue samples.
-Histological assessment (HE staining) of these tissue specimens indicated a significantly elevated presence of chronic inflammation in UC patients (Figure 4D, P < 0.05).
-Subsequent qPCR analysis of these tissue specimens demonstrated elevated mRNA expression levels of inflammation-related genes, including IL6, IL1A, CRP, consistent with our preceding analyses (Figures 2A, C).
+Histological assessment (HE staining) of these tissue specimens indicated a significantly elevated presence of chronic inflammation in UC patients (P < 0.05; Figure 4D).
+Subsequent qPCR analysis of these tissue specimens demonstrated elevated mRNA expression levels of inflammation-related genes, including IL6, IL1A, CRP, consistent with our preceding analyses (Figures 2A and C).
 Notably, in comparison to the healthy control group, we observed a significant reduction in LHPP mRNA expression and an increase in STAT3 expression within the UC patient group (P < 0.05), although the increase in FOXP1 expression did not reach statistical significances (Figure 4E).
-Furthermore, western blot analysis of the enrolled individuals provided further confirmation, showing a substantial decrease in LHPP expression and an increase in STAT3 expression among UC patients (Figures 4F and G, P < 0.05).
+Furthermore, western blot analysis of the enrolled individuals provided further confirmation, showing a substantial decrease in LHPP expression and an increase in STAT3 expression among UC patients (P < 0.05; Figure 4F and G).
 These findings suggest a potential transcriptional inhibitory role of STAT3 on LHPP expression.

 Finally, we conducted ELISA testing on blood samples collected from 23 matched pairs of healthy individuals and UC patients.
-Our analysis revealed a noteworthy elevation in IL6 levels among UC patients, underscoring the systemic inflammatory effects associated with UC (Figure 4H, P < 0.01).
-Furthermore, the diminished levels of plasma LHPP in UC patients hint at its potential as a predictive biomarker for UC (Figure 4H, P < 0.05).
+Our analysis revealed a noteworthy elevation in IL6 levels among UC patients, underscoring the systemic inflammatory effects associated with UC (P < 0.01; Figure 4H).
+Furthermore, the diminished levels of plasma LHPP in UC patients hint at its potential as a predictive biomarker for UC (P < 0.05; Figure 4H).
 These findings emphasize the systemic impact of UC-related inflammation and point towards the promising prospect of utilizing LHPP as a potential predictive marker for this condition.

 DISCUSSION